The project consists of a series of actions to re-frame and re-build the activities during the pandemic restrictions in 2020.

 The serial of live-stream conversations with international and local artists presenting their projects dealing with human/civil rights.

-Designed for wider audience, open to everyone, this conversation has an aim to maintain international and national connections and exchange ant to introduce to audience a range of artistic activities that deal with human/civil right in their work.
-Attending this on line conversation the audience will have a chance to see fragments of the works of artists involved and to hear about their own approach in building the final work.
+Designed for wider audience, open to everyone, this program has an aim to introduce to an audience a range of artistic activities that deal with human/civil right in their work.
+The audience will have a chance to see fragments of the works of artists involved and to hear about their approach in creating the final work.